eropple/nestjs-auth/README.md

 project's needs.

 ### Recent Changes ###
+#### 0.2.2 ####
+- Continued extending type system, this time on the authn side, to reduce the number of places where programmers have to trust their feeble brainmeats to do the right thing.

 #### 0.2.1 ####
 - Added generic types (with concrete default parameters) to ease type safety concerns when writing things like rights trees.
 In 0.3.0, the top-level